farcaster-project/RFCs/jobs.md

   Created: 2020-11-17
 </pre>

+[TOC]

 # Jobs

 Available jobs are specific to syncers and their parameters can vary depending on the related blockchain.

 This RFC lists available jobs that MUST be supported by a Bitcoin syncer and a Monero syncer and their respective outputs: events.

-A job can produce zero or more events during its lifetime.
+A job produces zero or more events during its lifetime.

-A job MUST be reproducible without undesirable side effets.
+A job MUST be reproducible without contradictory side effets.

 ## Bitcoin Jobs

 ### Watch Transaction
+Bitcoin job `watch transaction` allows a daemon to ask a syncer for getting noticed with a `transaction seen` event.

+Upon job reception a syncer MUST check if the job is already completed and return, if not the syncer MUST start a background task until the job is completed.

-Lifetime: finite, the job is completed after producing the first event or when reaching maxlife epoch.
+The job is completed after producing the `transaction seen` event or when reaching `maxlife`  epoch or block height.

-Parameters:
+#### Parameters

-* txid: the transaction txid to watch
+* `txid`: the transaction txid to watch
-* confirmations: number of block needed before producing the output, if 0 it produces the output when the transaction appears in the full node mempool
+* `confirmations`: number of block needed before producing the event, if 0 it produces the output when the transaction appears in the full-node mempool
-* maxlife: an epoch after what the job can be discarded if not already completed
+* `maxlife`: an epoch or block height after what the job can be discarded if not already completed, same semantic as Bitcoin CLTV

-Output:

-* event: transaction seen

-### Broadcast Transaction

-Lifetime: finite, the job is completed after producing the first event.

-Parameters:
+#### Event

+`transaction seen`:

-* rawtx: the raw transaction to broadcast
+* `txid`: the transaction txid

-Output:

-* event: transaction broadcasted

-or

-* event: transaction broadcast failed
+* `block`: the block hash where the transaction is mined, zero value hash if in mempool

 ## Monero Jobs

 ### Watch Wallet
+Monero job `watch wallet` allows a daemon to ask a syncer for getting noticed when funds arrived in a specific view key pair.

+Upon job reception a syncer MUST scan the last `lastblocks` blocks and return corresponding `funds arrived` events and MUST start a background task until the job is completed.

-Lifetime: finite, the job is completed after reaching the maxlife epoch.
+The job is completed after reaching the `maxlife` epoch or block height.

-Parameters:
+#### Parameters

-* privateview: the private view key
+* `privateview`: the private view key
-* publicspend: the public spend key
+* `publicspend`: the public spend key
-* confirmations: number of block needed before producing the output, if 0 it produces the output when the transaction appears in the full node mempool
+* `confirmations`: number of block needed before producing the `funds arrived` event, if 0 it produces the event when the transaction appears in the full-node mempool
+* `lastblocks`: the number of last blocks to scan for transactions
+* `maxlife`: an epoch after what the job can be discarded or a block height, same semantic as Bitcoin CLTV

+#### Event

+`funds arrived`:

+* `txid`: the transaction id
+* `amount`: the amount received

+## Common

+### New height
+Job `new height` allows a daemon to ask a syncer for getting noticed on each height change until some block height or some epoch.

+Upon job reception a syncer MUST directly send an `height changed` event and MUST start a background task until the job is completed.

+The job is completed after reaching the block height or the epoch specified in the `maxlife` parameters.

+#### Parameters

-* maxlife: an epoch after what the job can be discarded
+* `maxlife`: an epoch after what the job can be discarded or a block height, same semantic as Bitcoin CLTV

-Output:

-* event: funds arrived
+#### Event

+`height changed`:

+* `height`: the new height number
+* `block`: the block hash

 ### Broadcast Transaction
+Job `broadcast transaction` allows a daemon to ask a syncer for broadcasting a transaction.

+Upon job reception a syncer MUST check if the job is already completed and return, if not the syncer MUST handle the job and return.

-Lifetime: finite, the job is completed after producing the first event.
+The job is completed after producing a `transaction broadcasted` event or a `broadcast failed` event.

-Parameters:
+#### Parameters

-* rawtx: the raw transaction to broadcast
+* `rawtx`: the raw transaction to broadcast

-Output:

-* event: transaction broadcasted

-or
+#### Event

+`transaction broadcasted`:

-* event: transaction broadcast failed
+* `txid`: the transaction txid

+`broadcast failed`:

+* `error`: an error description